damienborowski/PythonTradingScraper/README.md

   - Reverted back to 1.2 and improved it
   - Fixed bugs to do with invalid Tickers
   - All S&P 500 Stocks are available

+version 1.4
+  - Added method to pass operators for different types of alrts(greater than, equal etc)